pesos/grofer/README.md

 -----

 ```
-grofer is a system profiler written in golang
+grofer is a system profiler written in golang.

+While using a TUI based command, press ? to get information about keybindigns (if any) for that command.

 Usage:
   grofer [flags]